(SEF oh tee tan)

 Concerns related to adverse effects:

-• Elevated INR: May be associated with increased INR, especially in nutritionally-deficient patients, prolonged treatment, hepatic or renal disease.
+• Elevated INR: May be associated with increased INR and subsequent bleeding, especially in nutritionally deficient patients, prolonged treatment, or patients with cancer, hepatic or renal disease.
 Monitor coagulation parameters and manage as clinically indicated (eg, administration of phytonadione).

 • Hemolytic anemia: May rarely cause hemolytic anemia (including fatalities).
-Has been associated with a higher risk of hemolytic anemia relative to other cephalosporins (approximately threefold); monitor carefully during use and consider cephalosporin-associated immune anemia in patients who have received cefotetan within 2-3 weeks (either as treatment or prophylaxis).
+Has been associated with a higher risk of hemolytic anemia relative to other cephalosporins (approximately threefold); monitor carefully during use and consider cephalosporin-associated immune anemia in patients who have received cefotetan within 2 to 3 weeks (either as treatment or prophylaxis).
 Discontinue drug, if applicable, and institute supportive measures as clinically indicated.

-• Penicillin allergy: Use with caution in patients with a history of penicillin allergy, especially IgE-mediated reactions (eg, anaphylaxis, angioedema, urticaria).
+• Penicillin allergy: Use with caution in patients with a history of penicillin allergy.

 • Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

-• Renal impairment: Use with caution in patients with renal impairment; modify dosage in severe impairment.
+• Renal impairment: Use with caution in patients with renal impairment; dosage adjustment required.